tigertony2536/fullstack-interview/README.md

 ```
 2. Database
 This project use Postres SQL
-- Create .env file and put these variables
+- Create .env file and create Port and DATABASE_URL variables for connecting to database.
+If you use docker compose file in this project to create database container, you can use copy this
 ```
 ./.env
 PORT=8000